recommenders-team/recommenders/examples/03_evaluate/README.md

 | Notebook | Description |
 | --- | --- |
+| [diversity, novelty etc.](als_movielens_diversity_metrics.ipynb) | Examples of non accuracy based metrics in PySpark environment.
-| [evaluation](evaluation.ipynb) | Examples of different rating and ranking metrics in Python+CPU and PySpark environments.
+| [evaluation](evaluation.ipynb) | Examples of various rating and ranking metrics in Python+CPU and PySpark environments.

-Two approaches for evaluating model performance are demonstrated along with their respective metrics.
+Several approaches for evaluating model performance are demonstrated along with their respective metrics.
 1. Rating Metrics: These are used to evaluate how accurate a recommender is at predicting ratings that users gave to items
     * Root Mean Square Error (RMSE) - measure of average error in predicted ratings
     * R Squared (R<sup>2</sup>) - essentially how much of the total variation is explained by the model